 - Representing publicly traded e-commerce company in parallel investigations by state attorneys general regarding revisions to user agreement.

-- Representing privately held software company in Federal Trade Commission COPPA investigation.
+- Representing privately held software company in FTC COPPA investigation.

-- Advising publicly traded healthcare companies on compliance with the HIPAA Security Rule, including conducting risk assessments and preparing risk management plans.
+- Advising publicly traded healthcare companies on compliance with HIPAA, including conducting risk assessments and preparing risk management plans.

 - Advising publicly traded manufacturing company on cybersecurity aspects of expansion into foreign jurisdictions.